Valley Design System

 Late-2023 to Present

 The looming retirement of InVision and its sister design system platform meant we’d need to find a new home for the design system’s documentation.
 With a new set of website components, our design system hierarchy was about to become more complicated.
+We are nearing the end of migrating our design system documentation to Confluence to provide cross-functional teams and external partners with easy access to governance, best practices, example images, and other assets they can download.

 Some may ask, “Why not put the documentation in Figma?”
 Well, our design maturity is evolving, and we didn’t believe in forcing people to navigate Figma, which is not searchable or user-friendly for extensive documentation.
 Plus, we agreed that having to “design” pages for documentation in Figma was not a good use of our time; we are a small team with lots to do, and Confluence has plugins that integrate with Figma anyway.